Channel Coding

 If

-numpy array or list of numpy arrays
+NumPy array or list of NumPy arrays

-- getRateMatchedCodeWords(txBlock, g=None, concatCBs=True, addCrc=True)
+- getRateMatchedCodeBlocks(txBlock, g=None, concatCBs=True, addCrc=True)

 This function receives a transport block (

-) and returns the rate-matched output in a single call.
-It first appends a 24-bit CRC to the transport block and then uses the functionsdoSegmentation()
+txBlock) and returns the rate-matched output in a single call.
+It first appends a 24-bit CRC to the transport block and then uses the functionsdoSegmentation(),encode(), andrateMatch(), to perform segmentation, encoding, and rate matching.- Parameters:

-txBlock (numpy array) – A numpy array of bits containing the transport block information.
+txBlock (NumPy array) – A NumPy array of bits containing the transport block information.

-a 24-bit CRC is appended to thetxBlock
+addCrc (Boolean) – If True a 24-bit CRC is appended to the

-already includes the 24-bit CRC and therefore a CRC is not appended.
+txBlockbefore the encoding process.
+Otherwise, it is assumed that thetxBlockalready includes the 24-bit CRC and therefore a CRC is not appended.

 - Returns: